dalibo/cnpg-plugin-pgbackrest/README.md

 -   Then apply the cluster definition (`kubectl apply -f instance.yml`)

-If everything work as excepted, the Pod dedicated to the `Cluster` should run 2 containers.
-One for postgres (this is the usual situation) and a second container for our plugin (named `plugin-pgbackrest`).
+If it works without error, the Pod dedicated to the PostgreSQL Cluster should run 2 containers.
+One for `postgres` (this is the usual situation) and a second container for our plugin (named `plugin-pgbackrest`).
 The container dedicated to pgbackrest is now responsible of archiving the WAL and initiate the backup when requested.

 ### Backup an instance

-There are two ways to backup a PostgreSQL instance managed by the CloudNativePG operator :
+There are two ways to backup a PostgreSQL Cluster managed by the CloudNativePG operator:

--   one shot backup, equivalent to running it by hand but through a Backup object defintion
+-   One shot backup, equivalent to running it by hand but through a Backup object definition
 -   Scheduled backup, equivalent to defining a crontab entries to run a backup periodically

-Whatever the kind of backup, the user can list and see them with the appriopriate kubectl command:
+Whatever the kind of backup, users can list and see them with the appropriate kubectl command:

 ``` console
 $ kubectl get backups.postgresql.cnpg.io